polkadot-js/docs/docs/substrate/storage.md

 ### nominatorSlashInEra(`u32, AccountId32`): `Option<u128>`
 - **interface**: `api.query.staking.nominatorSlashInEra`
 - **summary**:    All slashing events on nominators, mapped by era to the highest slash value of the era.

+### offendingValidators(): `Vec<(u32,bool)>`
+- **interface**: `api.query.staking.offendingValidators`
+- **summary**:    Indices of validators that have offended in the active era and whether they are currently  disabled.

+   This value should be a superset of disabled validators since not all offences lead to the  validator being disabled (if there was no slash).
+This is needed to track the percentage of  validators that have offended in the current era, ensuring a new era is forced if  `OffendingValidatorsThreshold` is reached.
+The vec is always kept sorted so that we can find  whether a given validator has previously offended using binary search.
+It gets cleared when  the era ends.

 ### payee(`AccountId32`): `PalletStakingRewardDestination`
 - **interface**: `api.query.staking.payee`